nichoth/template-js/README.md

 * use `exports` field in `package.json` to make sure the right format is used by consumers.
 * `preversion` npm hook -- use `@nichoth/check-max-deps` to validate the number of dependencies, and lint via `standardx`.
 * eslint via [standardx](https://www.npmjs.com/package/standardx) -- `npm run lint`
-* use a githook via [git-hooks-plus](https://www.npmjs.com/package/git-hooks-plus) to lint the code before pushing